topjohnwu/Magisk/docs/module_repo.md

 1. Directly zip your files, and the result zip file is a flashable zip for both Magisk Manager and custom recoveries
 1. Please check **Notes** for precautions

+## Submit Your Module to Magisk Modules Repo
+If you want to share your module with others, you can submit your modules to [Magisk Modules Repo](https://github.com/Magisk-Modules-Repo).
+In order to submit a module, you will need to know how to use some basic `git`.

+1. Create a module as stated [here](module.md), and test if it works properly
+1. Fork [this repo](https://github.com/topjohnwu/magisk-module-template) to your account
+1. Commit and push your changes to your forked repo
+1. Open an issue in [topjohnwu/Magisk_Repo_Central](https://github.com/topjohnwu/Magisk_Repo_Central/issues/new) with your repo link
+1. I will review your module, and once accepted, your repo should be cloned into [Magisk-Modules-Repo](https://github.com/Magisk-Modules-Repo), and you should receive an email to become the collaborator so you can edit the repo in the future.

+#### Once your module is live on the Modules Repo, the description of your repo should be the ID of your module.
+Please do NOT change the description, repeat, do NOT change the description.

 ## Notes
 - The Module Template depends on external scripts installed by Magisk, so it each version of template will has its own minimal Magisk version requirement.
 - **Windows users please aware!!** The line endings on all text files should be the **Unix format**.
 Please use advanced text editors like Sublime, Atom, Notepad++ etc., **NEVER** use Windows Notepad.
 - In `module.prop`, `version` can be an arbitrary string, so any fancy version name (e.g. ultra-beta-v1.1.1.1) is allowed.
 However, `versionCode` **MUST** be an integer.
 The value is used for version comparison.
 - Make sure your module ID **doesn't contain any spaces**.

+## For Repo Developers

+- Magisk Manager monitors all repo's `master` branch.
+Any changes to the branch `master` will be reflected to all users immediately.
+If you are working on an update for a module, please work on another branch, make sure it works, then finally merge the changes back to `master`.
+- Once you finished upgrading your repo, bump up at least the `versionCode` in `module.prop`, so Magisk Manager will know you module is updated!
+- The description of your repo should be the same as your module ID.
+If you changed your description, Magisk Manager will fail to identify your repo, and cannot relate installed module to the online repo together.